greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_enable_multiple_distinct_aggs"></a>optimizer\_enable\_multiple\_distinct\_aggs

 When GPORCA is enabled \(the default\), this parameter allows GPORCA to support Multiple Distinct Qualified Aggregates, such as `SELECT count(DISTINCT a),sum(DISTINCT b) FROM foo`.
-This parameter is disabled by default because its plan is generally suboptimal in comparison to the plan generated by the Postgres planner.
+This parameter is deactivated by default because its plan is generally suboptimal in comparison to the plan generated by the Postgres planner.

 The parameter can be set for a database system, an individual database, or a session or query.